 Service project for hikers.
 In consultation with the local authorities, set up a project to set up or maintain trails in your area.

 Plan and packing list.
 Draw up a written plan with all the important details: purpose of the activity, detailed timetable with further activities, routes, directions to the starting points, emergency contacts, maps.
 Stick to your route.
 Make alternative plans in case something unexpected happens, such as bad weather.
 Find out what resources (for example, water) exist in the selected area.
-Create a packing list; think of water or water treatment.
+Create a packing list; think of water or water treatment And make sure you include your first-aid kit and injury-prevention items.

 Cook.
 Pick out some backpacking recipes and test them out.
 The ingredients and cooking utensils such as a camp stove should not weigh much.
 Have each girl compile a menu for a backpacking trip.
 The following infographic gives some tips about camping cooking gears.
 Check it out.